calaldees/blog/musings/future.md

 * Homelessness will get worse - most places in the UK will have higher numbers of visible homeless people
 * Privacy debate will continue - many people wanting to be outside of the mainstream technology are looked upon a criminals with things to hide.
     * Many people without mainsteam technology find it increasingly hard to interact with modern society.
-* More and more jobs require more skill - more dipartity with the lowest wage jobs and the higher paid jobs - this creates societal resentment.
+* More and more jobs require more skill - more disparity with the lowest wage jobs and the higher paid jobs - this creates societal resentment.
 There are more calls for universal basic income as more and more people struggle to contribute economically
 * Environment
     * Everyone still says the world is fucked, but nobody is doing anything sufficient about it.
 World leaders do not take enough action.
     * All calls for early geo-engineering are called lunatics
     * A sevier weather event hits the UK
 * There will be more infrastructure around Mars and constructions of a manned Moon base, but this will take another 10 years to get to a significant size
 * Everyone has a personal AI to help them.
 Be this for education, diet.
-We already have media recommendation + time + other commercial suggestions
+We already have media recommendation + time + other commercial suggestions.
+It will start to become normal.
 * VR technology becomes cheaper and more powerful and is more mainstream, but not taking over the world.
 * Display technology continue to improve to an insane level
     * 8k screens?
 120fps VR?